-MESSAGE OF THE DIRECTOR GENERAL ON REVISION OF THE POPULATION POLICY
+MESSAGE OF THE DIRECTOR GENERAL ON REVISION OF THE POPULATION POLICY – DR SHEIKH MOHAMMED

-The Government of Kenya has since independence recognized that population management is key in realization of sustained socio-economic development.
+The Government of Kenya has since independence recognised that population management is key in realization of sustained socio-economic development.
 Over the years Government has developed a number of population policies, strategies and programmes to address population management challenges and emerging issues.
 In the year 2012, the National Assembly passed the Sessional Paper No. 3 of 2012 on Population Policy for National Development which has been guiding the country’s population programme to date.